apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 - masking tape
 - marker

-# b. label your drives
+## b. label your drives

-- using the masking tape and marker, label the usb drives as "live" \[2\], "offline boot" and "offline apps"
+- using the masking tape and marker, label the usb drives as "live", "offline boot" and "offline apps".
+In the glacier protocol the "live" drive is called the SETUP drive because that's all they use it for but we're going to be using it later on to communicate with our offline machine (via QR codes) and to broadcast transactions to the network.

-# c. remove the netbook's wireless card
+## c. remove the netbook's wireless card

 For this step you will need to take your small screwdriver and open up the netbook, if you're using the recommended dell netbook ([2016 Dell Inspiron 11.6"][dell]) then you can check out the following resources on how to do this: